 What we do

-OXIS and its research partners are focussing on the development of the world leading Li-S chemistry that can be used in a wide variety of battery applications.
-Mass production of the cells is handled by licensees, including GP Batteries of Singapore.
-Several Battery Integration partners are developing batteries for the many applications of the technology.
+OXIS and its research partners are focusing on the development of the world leading Li-S chemistry that can be used in many battery applications.
+Mass production of the cells is handled by our manufacturing plants in Brazil and in the UK.

-OXIS are members of RECHARGE, a non profit organization founded to promote the value of rechargeable batteries and represent the interests of all its members in the chain of battery life.
+OXIS is a member of RECHARGE, a non profit organization founded to promote the value of rechargeable batteries and represent the interests of all its members in the chain of battery life.

 OXIS Patent Portfolio

-OXIS has 31 patent families with 81 patents granted and 102 pending.
+OXIS has 44 patent families with 214 patents granted and 106 pending.
 The patents cover electrolyte systems for lithium sulfur cells, methods of lithium sulfur cell construction and also positive and negative electrodes.
-The patent portfolio is rapidly growing and it reflects the success of our research and development program.
+The patent portfolio is rapidly growing and it reflects the success of our research and development programme.

 Our strategy is to work with world class partners to develop the chemistry into a product that can be used in a range of applications and build cells on our pilot production line to prove its performance.
 OXIS will then licence this Li-S technology to its manufacturing partners for mass production to allow us to continue to develop the chemistry further and revolutionise the energy market.